World Oral Health Day – 20 March 2019

-- Use super-soft tissues with Aloe vera or calendula.
+- Use very soft tissues or toilet paper with aloe vera or calendula.

-- Gently blot the nose rather than rubbing or wiping.
+- Gently pat or blot the nose rather than wipe.

 - Apply Letibalm nose and lip repair balm to protect, moisturize and help heal the skin.

-- Wash with cool or lukewarm water, avoiding harsh soaps or exfoliators.
+- Wash with lukewarm water, avoiding harsh soaps or exfoliators.